-During FY2021-23, we will continue some, but not all, monitoring activities mandated by the 2016 Biological Opinion (BiOp; USFWS, 2016) associated with the Long-Term Experimental and Management Plan Environmental Impact Statement (LTEMP EIS; U.S. Department of the Interior, 2016), while focusing research on improving our understanding of abundance and the drivers of humpback chub population dynamics throughout the lower Colorado River ecosystem (CRe).
-Intensive sampling associated with this project focuses on humpback chub that spawn in the Little Colorado River (LCR) as well as individuals in western Grand Canyon, however mark-recapture research in western Grand Canyon will cease in FY2023, which will make it unlikely that we will determine drivers of chub dynamics there, potentially failing to meet a conservation measure.
+During FY2021-23, we will continue monitoring activities mandated by the 2016 Biological Opinion (BiOp; USFWS, 2016) associated with the LTEMP EIS (U.S. Department of the Interior, 2016), while focusing research on improving our understanding of abundance and the drivers of humpback chub population dynamics throughout the lower CRe.
+In the proposed budget, mark-recapture research in western Grand Canyon (G.6) would cease in FY2023, making it less likely that we would determine drivers of chub dynamics there (missing an opportunity to learn about this population while it is still thriving and potentially failing to meet a conservation measure).
+However, the TWG recommended that this project be funded in FY2023 by prioritizing savings and carry-over for continuation of Project Element G.6.

 The LCR-spawning portion of the population has been a stronghold for humpback chub since emplacement of Glen Canyon Dam in the 1960s.
 This portion of the population experienced a decline in the late 1990s and early 2000s but has been stable or increasing ever since then (Coggins and others, 2006; Van Haverbeke and others, 2013; Yackulic and others, 2018).
 However, monitoring of juvenile fish indicates the LCR-spawning portion of the population has displayed decreased juvenile production since 2012.
 As a result, we expect adult abundance to decline in the near term; however, the magnitude of this decline is less certain (Figure 1).

 During FY2021-23, we will continue to estimate juvenile production and test hypotheses regarding drivers of juvenile production.
 We will also continue to resolve our understanding of how rainbow trout, temperature, turbidity, and food limitation drive growth, survival, and fish condition in the mainstem Colorado River.

 Figure 1.
-Plots of juvenile humpback chub abundance (<100mm total length -TL) from three sampling efforts: a) USGS June Little Colorado River (LCR) sampling trip from 2013-2019, b) USFWS fall monitoring of the LCR from 2010-2019 (courtesy of Randy Van Haverbeke, USFWS), and c) USGS monitoring of JCM reach in the Colorado River from 2009-2019.
+Plots of juvenile humpback chub abundance (<100mm total length -TL) from three sampling efforts: a) USGS June LCR sampling trip from 2013-2019, b) USFWS fall monitoring of the LCR from 2010-2019 (courtesy of Randy Van Haverbeke, USFWS), and c) USGS monitoring of JCM reach in the Colorado River from 2009-2019.
 Panels a and b reflect only age-0 fish.
 The span of the error bars represent 95% credible intervals (a,c) or 95% confidence intervals (b).
 Abundance estimates from the JCM reach are obtained for near shore ecology trips from 2009-2011 (in July, August, September, and October) and from JCM trips in 2012-2019.
 JCM trips occurred either quarterly (from 2012-2016) or triannually (from 2017-2019) and were timed to occur in spring (April or May), summer (June or July), fall (September or October), and winter (January in 2012-2016 only).